iree-org/iree-turbine/iree/turbine/kernel/boo/README.md

 - `BOO_CACHE_DIR=<path to cache dir>`: where to store kernel artifacts (default = `~/.cache/turbine_kernels/boo/`).
 - `BOO_USE_BACKWARD_KERNELS=<0 or 1>`: whether to use our backward kernels (default = 0).

+And several other variables are useful for debugging:

+- `TURBINE_LOG_LEVEL=DEBUG`: enable debug output from Turbine.

 ## Usage:

 ### Launch a single convolution: